mminl-de/interscore/README.md

 ## TODO new
 - FINAL release binaries in GitHub Releases
 - FINAL REMOVE input.json and
+- FINAL how does the backend behave if JSON keys are missing?
+- FINAL screenshots of backend options and rentnerend windows

 ### frontend
 - scoreboard: whatever's happening with the score cells